funcool/promesa/doc/bulkhead.md

 the task in the current thread, blocking the call on the submit).

 The `sync` bulkhead works fine with JVM virtual threads.

+## Available options

+The `create` function accept the following parameters and its defaults:

+- `:type`: can be `:sync` or `:async`
+- `:executor`: only when async type is used, allows provide custome executor, if not provided the default one is used
+- `:permits`: the max permits (concurrent jobs) allowed (defaults to 1)
+- `:queue`: the max queued jobs allowed (defaults to Integer/MAX_VALUE), when maximum queue is reached, the task submision will be rejected
+- `:timeout`: TBD

 [0]: https://stackoverflow.com/questions/30391809/what-is-bulkhead-pattern-used-by-hystrix